Paratron/smartimages/README.md

 and cross the border defined in the media query.

 If you want certain images to be ignored by the lib, simply add the `data-smart-ignore` attribute to the image tag and SmartImages will _not_ replace the sources automatically, even if data-src definitions are present.
+You only need to apply this to images where you have defined `data-src...` attributes but want the library to leave them alone.

 ##How it works for containers
 The library supports smart background image loading since version 2.3.
-The functionality behaves very much like with the image tags - the only difference ist, that you need to additionally apply the attribute `data-smartImageContainer` to any containers that should be recognized by the library.
+The functionality behaves very much like with the image tags - the only difference is that you need to additionally apply the attribute `data-smartImageContainer` to any containers that should be recognized by the library.

 ````html